thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 ## Conclusion

 The new dependency injection system in Angular solves all the problems that we have with the current DI in Angular 1.
 No name collisions anymore.
-It's an isolated component of the framework that can be used as standalone system, without Angular 2 itself.
+It's an isolated component of the framework that can be used as standalone system, without Angular itself.

 I gave a talk about that topic at [JSConf Budapest 2015](http://jsconfbp.com), <s>you can find the slides <a href="http://pascalprecht.github.io/slides/dependency-injection-for-future-generations/">here</a></s>.
 An updated version of the slide deck is [here](http://pascalprecht.github.io/slides/di-in-angular-2/#/).
-I would like to thank [Merrick](http://twitter.com/iammerrick) for letting me use some ideas of his talk at ng-vegas, and [Vojta](http://twitter.com/vojtajina) who built the original version of the new dependency injection system for Angular 2.
+I would like to thank [Merrick](http://twitter.com/iammerrick) for letting me use some ideas of his talk at ng-vegas, and [Vojta](http://twitter.com/vojtajina) who built the original version of the new dependency injection system for Angular.

 Check out the demos below!